Species Dissosteira carolina - Carolina Grasshopper

-Often mistaken for a Butterfly due to large size and often rather lazy bobbing flight.
-Probably the Bandwing Grasshopper most familiar to the most people in North America, due to it's preference for disturbed often dusty habitats, such as dirt roads, paths, vacant lots, etc.
+Often mistaken for a butterfly due to large size and rather lazy bobbing flight.
+Probably the band-winged grasshopper most familiar to the most people in North America, due to its preference for disturbed, often dusty habitats, such as dirt roads, paths, vacant lots, etc.

 Commonly attracted to lights at night.